saurabytes/MonarchMoneyTrendReport/README.md

      - Sort the data by any column and export your data to Excel or Numbers

+* Separate Accounts to see breakdown with a Household description.
+(Parents vs Children or Partner 1 vs Partner 2)

 * Save and restore your Report filters and other report options on **Reports / Datasets**.
 No longer have to redo your filters over each time!